Guide to Common Law Marriage in West Virginia

 Marriage requirements according to §48-2-301 through §48-2-303 prohibit the following types of marriages:

-• where a man tries to marry his mother, grandmother, sister, daughter, granddaughter, half sister, aunt, brother’s daughter, sister’s daughter, first of second cousin
+• Where a man tries to marry his mother, grandmother, sister, daughter, granddaughter, half-sister, aunt, brother’s daughter, sister’s daughter, first of the second cousin

-• where a woman tries to marry her father, grandfather, brother, son, grandson, half brother, uncle, brother’s son, sister’s son, first of second cousin
+• Where a woman tries to marry her father, grandfather, brother, son, grandson, half brother, uncle, brother’s son, sister’s son, first of the second cousin

 Determining the Validity of Common-Law Marriages in West Virginia

-• the out of state jurisdiction had established common law marriage laws and requirements
+• The of state jurisdiction had established common law marriage laws and requirements

 • The date of actually declaring the specific type of marriage can be established by the court

 • If no common law marriage laws exist within the other jurisdiction, the court must determine if there were any power of attorney documents signed prior to the cohabitation